pal1000/mesa-dist-win/buildscript/readme.md

 - [Flex and Bison](https://sourceforge.net/projects/winflexbison/);
 - m4: [32-bit](https://sourceforge.net/projects/msys2/files/REPOS/MSYS2/i686/), [64-bit](https://sourceforge.net/projects/msys2/files/REPOS/MSYS2/x86_64/);

 Just search for m4 in these huge pages.
 Your web browser might freeze for a bit.
 You'll need 7-Zip to extract linux archives in which m4 is compressed.
+Extract the contents of the usr folder on the desired location.
 - [Python 32 and 64 bit](https://www.python.org/);

 Use Python 2.7.
-Python 3.x is not supported by Scons.
+Python 3.x is not fully supported by Scons and leads to Python crash at this moment.
 Make sure pip is installed.
 Sometimes it isn't.
 If it isn't get it from [here](https://pip.pypa.io/en/stable/installing/).
 - [pywin32 for Python 32 and 64 bit](https://sourceforge.net/projects/pywin32/files/);
 - [Scons for python 32 and 64-bit](https://sourceforge.net/projects/scons/files/scons/);